The Construction Industry Is Facing Labor Shortages

-Project managers across the nation are noticing a serious need for construction workers in order to meet current industry demands.
+Project managers across the nation are noticing serious labor shortages.
 According to an analysis of U.S. Bureau of Labor Statistics data released by Associated Builders and Contractors, construction companies will need to hire 430,000 more workers in 2021 than in the previous year.

 “According to forecasts analyzed during the COVID-19 pandemic, an impressive 430,000 more construction workers still need to be hired in 2021 to meet the demand, evidence that the construction industry is powering America’s recovery and economic engine,” said ABC President and CEO Michael Bellaman.